 This project will create assets that will form part of the highway upon completion of the project; as such they will need to be maintained within the overall highway maintenance regime.
 As part of the City Council's obligations under the Highway Maintenance and Management Private Finance Initiative (HMMPFI) contract, Highways have been formally notified of the proposed changes to the highway inventory arising from this scheme.
-The works for Phase 2 relate to SSD No. 7018.
-Phase 1 was completed under SSD No. 5926 and TfWM have now handed as-built information for that phase to the City Council.
+The works for Phase 2 relate to SSD No. 7019.
+Phase 1 was completed under SSD No. 5928 and TfWM have now handed as-built information for that phase to the City Council.

-The estimated net highway maintenance costs for the newly-created assets associated with the A34 Phase 2 Sprint Corridor is £0.001m per year.
+The estimated net highway maintenance costs for the newly-created assets associated with the A45 Phase 2 Sprint Corridor is £0.012m per year.
 This value was previously approved as part of the overall revenue budget to be funded by BCC as detailed Cabinet in the March 2020 Sprint update Cabinet report.
+The £0.012m revenue costs are accommodated within the original approved revenue budgets for the overall Sprint project.
+However, following implementation of Phase 2, it has been agreed that the these are now to be funded directly by WMCA.
 It is estimated that the further measures within Phase 2 can be contained within the original Cabinet approved Highway Change budget allocation and there will be no further revenue commitment required for Highways Maintenance held within Corporate Policy contingency.
-In addition, it has been agreed that the £0.001m per year revenue costs following implementation of Phase 2 are now to be funded directly by WMCA.